igorrohal/interview-test/README.md

 If you think you found an error in the excercise or could improve it in any way, feel free to make the changes and document them why you did so.

-In case any questions pop up which are directly connected to the excercise, please send an email to these 2 addresses: igor.rohal@sap.com sushil.man.shilpakar@sap.com
+In case any questions pop up which are directly connected to the excercise, please send an email to igor.rohal@sap.com and sushil.man.shilpakar@sap.com